naishe/humbledoor/README.md

 ###Circuit Diagram

-Here is the circuit diagram:
+Here is the circuit diagram (click and zoom the image for clarity.
+It is SVG, so quality wouldn't deteriorate with zoom in):
 ![Humbledoor Circuit Diagram](https://rawgit.com/naishe/humbledoor/master/humbledoor_bb.svg)

 However, I have used a relay PCB with ULN2003 chip which is basically all the top right circuit built in.
 Here I have joined a couple of images to show what I mean.
 (Thanks to [Pixlr.com](http://pixlr.com) for free editing):